linden-gan/System-Programming/C.md

   - almost like C, but no `.h` anymore
   - for C's header like `<stdlib.h>`, change to `<cstdlib>`
 - Namespace:
-  - include only includes file, which is not equal to using namespace
+  - `include` only includes file, which is not equal to using namespace
   - namespace creates a scope where name collision inside the scope is not allowed, but outside is allowed
   - A namespace may spread multiple files, like `std::cout` in `<cstream>`, `std::string` in `<cstring>`
+  - If we don't put a class to a namespace, just
   - Usually we need qualifier like `std::` to qualify an object if we use it outside of the namespace
   - For objects not in any namespace, we don't need qualifier
   - We can omit the qualifier by `using std`: use all objects inside std (not very good)